What is the Ayurvedic Remedy for Hair Fall ?

 - Antiarthritic, antidepressants, uricosuric agents and antihypertensive.

 - Bhringraja (Eclipta alba) is the drug of choice.
 One teaspoonful (5g) of the powdered drug, twice a day, is given with water.
-It is available with Ayurvedic vendors.
+You can buy Bhringraja now at the Nirogam Store.

-- Bhringraja taila (oil prepared by boiling fresh herbs in tila oil and then straining) is applied on the patches, twice a day for three months.
-A clinical study reported efficacy of different procedures of nasya with bhringaraja taila in khalitya.
+- Bhringamlakadi Oil (oil prepared by boiling fresh herbs in tila oil and then straining) is applied on the patches, twice a day for three months.
+A clinical study reported efficacy of different procedures of nasya with Bhringamlakadi Oil in khalitya.

 - In grey-hair, the main aim of the treatment is to cure the underlying cause.
 Remedies mentioned under alopecia are helpful in grey hair.
 Protein rich diet like soybean, pulses, and cheese.